coaxial/docker-subliminal/README.md

 Subliminal is a subtitles downloader for your video files.
 Subliminal is written by Diaoul, and is available at https://github.com/Diaoul/subliminal

+*Note that this is a work in progress*

 ## Usage

 ### Basic